|Home > Seminars > III >|

 The purpose for which these letters were first collected and preserved remains obscure.
 It is possible that they were collected to provide the nuns with models should similar letters need to be written again.
 This much is suggested by the replacement of the personal names with the letter ‘N’ for nomen; but the erasure of identifiers was common in letter collections of all kinds, and the layout does not permit the ease of access which one might expect in a formulary.
 There are, furthermore, no initials or rubrics to indicate where the individual letters begin or end, making it hard to locate items for imitation.
 An alternative suggestion made by Alison Beech is that the leaves were part of a register or copybook, kept in part as a record and perhaps also as a preparation for the compilation of a proper formulary.

 The home today of one of the finest Baroque libraries to survive in Europe and of one the largest collections of medieval books which is still in the hands of the community for whom it was assembled, the Benedictine monastery at Admont was founded in 1074.
 It began as a house for men only, but another for women was added first half of the twelfth century when the monastery was reformed, as it were, after the model recently established at the monastery of Hirsau in Württemberg.
 The customs of Hirsau, drawn up under the aegis of Abbot William (d.
 1091) and much influenced by those of Cluny, promoted the establishment of strictly enclosed houses for women alongside those for men.
 Locked with three keys, the door to the monastery was opened only for the admission of new recruits, for the entry of a priest when the last rites had to be administered, or the removal of a body for burial.
-A window comprised the nuns’ only other point of contact with their spiritual advisors and other visitors.
+A small window comprised the nuns’ only other point of contact with their spiritual advisors and other visitors.

 The letters show, however, that the nuns, most of whom were drawn from the local aristocracy, were very much in contact with the wider world and that they were well-acquainted with the art of writing letters according to the rules of dictamen.
 The letters range in content from routine correspondence to several personal items which offer a rare window into the hearts of these women.
 As Beech explains, a recurring theme of this correspondence was the need to establish and maintain connections with patrons who could help the nuns to secure the material well-being of their community.
 But the nuns also wrote forcefully and vigorously to various figures, secular and religious, about a wide range of topics: one nun wrote to admonish a bishop for his failure to attend to his religious duties, another wrote to a kinsman to persuade him to return to the religious life, and one nun wrote to the Archbishop Salzburg in order to obtain permission for the daughter she had abandoned to be admitted to the community or, failing that, to visit her mother ‘at the window’.